 The Moors helped to bring the Renaissance to Europe because of the Ancient African knoweldge from Kemet that the Moors brought with them as North Africans to Europe during the time the Moors ruled Europe from Southern France and parts of Spain after Europe had fallen into decline after the fall of the Roman Empire.

-Arabs came into Africa around 639 AD as part of a Jihad which took over Egypt, Libya and the Maghreb inhabited by indigenous Black peoples that the Romans called Moor.
+The origins of the Moors rule and influence on the Renaissance in Europe began when the Arabs came into Africa around 639 AD as part of a Jihad which took over Egypt, Libya and the Maghreb inhabited by indigenous Black peoples that the Romans called Moor.

-The Progress Of Europe Under The Moors
+Europe Under The Rule Of The Moors

-Decline Of The Moors Rule In Europe
+Decline Of The Influence Of The Moors In Europe

-By the 13th century, the Crusaders began winning pockets of control in the territory of the Moors all the way to Spain primarily because the Moors were engaged in internal fighting over control of the Islamic Caliphate.
+By the 13th century, the Crusaders began winning pockets of control in the territory of the Moors in Europe all the way to Spain primarily because the Moors were engaged in internal fighting over control of the Islamic Caliphate.